dwissaaj/sakamichi-be/README.md

 # 🚀 Getting started Content

-If you are interested become author or editor please contact me via email or social media.
-I will create credentials for you to add content
+But unfortunately due to high cost for server this have been shutdown, if you want to see this online please contact me first 😥 but you can watch the glimpse of this in here [Watch here](https://drive.google.com/file/d/1aN1mnP7nRcKBZ5Cw2llHud_C1S108QGy/view?usp=sharing)